Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation: Related Work

+Because clean labels $Y$ are unavailable, noisy-label learning often involves estimating a \textbf{clean-label prior distribution} $p(Y)$ to provide the model with a reliable supervisory signal.
+Conventional techniques include Mixup~\cite{zhang2017mixup}, label smoothing~\cite{Lukasik_ICML_2020_label_smoothing_label_noisy}, pseudo-labeling~\cite{qiu2021source,lin2022prototype,li2024nicest,liu2022perturbed}, and relabeling~\cite{li2020dividemix,liu2022acpl}, which are commonly used in noisy-label learning, unsupervised domain adaptation, and scene graph generation.
+However, the design principles for producing $p(Y)$ are: 1) increase clean-label coverage, and 2) reduce the uncertainty of the label prior.
+Mixup and label smoothing are effective approaches for proposing soft labels for noisy-label learning, increasing label coverage but not necessarily reducing label uncertainty.
+Pseudo-labeling and relabeling replace the training label with a hard pseudo-label from model predictions, making them effective for reducing uncertainty but offering limited improvement in coverage.

-\textbf{Partial label learning (PLL)} assumes that each image is associated with a candidate label set defined as a partial label~\cite{tian2023partial}, where one of the labels is a true positive, and the remaining labels are false positives.
+\textbf{Partial-label learning (PLL)} offers a clear trade-off between coverage and uncertainty.
+It assumes that each image is associated with a candidate label set, called a partial label~\cite{tian2023partial}, where one of the labels is a true positive and the remaining labels are false positives.
 The goal of PLL is to predict the single true label associated with each training sample.
-PICO~\cite{wang2022pico} uses contrastive learning in an EM optimisation to address PLL.
+PICO~\cite{wang2022pico} uses contrastive learning within an EM optimization to address PLL.
 CAV~\cite{zhang2021exploiting} proposes class activation mapping to identify the true label within the candidate set.
-PRODEN~\cite{lv2020progressive} progressively identifies the true labels from a candidate set and updates the model parameter.
-Qiao et al.~\cite{qiao2022decompositional} explicitly model the generation process of candidate labels with correct and incorrect labels generation.
-The design of our partial label supervision (PLS) $p(Y)$ is inspired by PLL, but unlike PLL, $p(Y)$ is dynamically constructed during training since the clean label is latent.
+PRODEN~\cite{lv2020progressive} progressively identifies the true labels from a candidate set to update the model parameters.
+Qiao et al.~\cite{qiao2022decompositional} explicitly model the generation process of candidate labels with correct and incorrect label generation.
+Recent work NPN~\cite{sheng2024adaptive} decomposes the label space into candidate labels and non-candidate labels, and employs partial-label learning on the candidate label set and negative learning on the remaining non-candidate label set.
+However, to avoid trivial solutions it relies on negative learning instead of modeling the uncertainty of partial labels.
+Furthermore, it requires consistency regularization and heavy data augmentation to achieve the best performance.
+The design of our PLS, which produces a prior label distribution represented by $p(Y)$, is inspired by PLL, but unlike PLL, our $p(Y)$ is dynamically constructed during training since the clean label is latent.
 In particular, $p(Y)$ will approximate a uniform distribution if the training label has a high probability of being wrong.
 On the other hand, $p(Y)$ will reduce to a one-hot distribution when the training label has a high probability of being correct.